vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/hepatology/hepatology-upper-gi-bleed-cirrhosis.md

 # Gastroesophageal Varices and Hemorrhage

-Patricia Checinski
+H. Anh Nguyen

 ---

 ## Background

 - Varices form due to portosystemic collaterals in the setting of portal HTN
+- Gastroesophageal varices are present in approximately 50% of patients with cirrhosis and their presence correlates with severity of liver disease

-- The risk of mortality with each episode of esophageal variceal hemorrhage (EVH) is 15-25%
+- The risk of mortality with esophageal variceal hemorrhage (EVH) can be up to 15-20%

-- Recurrence occurs in 60% of patients within 1-2 years of the index event
+- Recurrence occurs in over 60% of patients within 1-2 years of the index event
+- The most important predictor of hemorrhage is the size of the varices.
+Other predictors include decompensated cirrhosis (Child B/C) and endoscopic presence of red wale marks or red spots

 ## Variceal Screening